eladiosch/meld-supported-config/README.md

 //This is a person or orgs wallet that many NFT collections or 1of1 or other works can be grouped under.
   "groupedUnder": "0x777777fdd5026127f247aa92ba6dbd0ec882b095",

 //This is the icon used for representing the whole collection.
+The icon image needs to be included in the pull request if it hasn't been added previously.
-  "collectionIcon": "nakamigos.png",
+  "collectionIcon": "/static/tokens/nakamigos.png",

 //This is the actual wallet that minted the NFTs "authorsName": "Nakamigos-Deployer",